 - Had people regularly serviced the equipment and do they have a service contract?

-Equipment losses not only produce business interruption, but can cause serious concerns if part of a critical infrastructure.
+Equipment losses not only produce business interruptions but can cause serious concerns if part of critical infrastructure.
 Having access to experts to quickly review, analyze and report the origin and cause could be key to closing claims and getting clients back up and running quickly.